kunstler/ALPFORPLOTS/README.md

 ## Installation

-The following code work with `remake` can be installed directly in R
+The following code work with `remake` which can be installed directly in R

 - remake: `devtools::install_github("richfitz/remake")`